mkohler/cython_swig/README.rst

     two choices, and they are both, in a sense, extreme choices compared to SWIG and Cython.

-    (CLICK) You can use write an extension module, manually, using the Python C API, just like much of the standard library.
+    (CLICK) You can write an extension module, manually, using the Python C API, just like much of the standard library.

     (CLICK) Or you can use ctypes, which is part of the Standard Library, and